 What was (mostly) lost in all the drama is that "Autobiography" is a darn good book.
 Like Bob Dylan's "Chronicles," it's got an artistic tone and sports a singular, thoroughly unique narrative perspective which sets it apart from more ho hum, if more accessible, tomes like Keith Richards' "Life."
 It's probably what Neil Young set out to do -- and failed miserably at -- with "Waging Heavy Peace."

 Morrissey creates a time and place that is palpable right from the start.
 The style of his writing is a bit oddball, but it's also fresh and opinionated, and only sags when he gets bogged down in vendetta-ish cattiness, such as his lengthy (and I do mean lengthy) recounting of The Smiths post-breakup legal wrangling and court case.

 I'm hardly a fan of Morrissey or The Smiths, but I frankly couldn't put "Autobiography" down.
 I was fascinated by the world Morrissey inhabits (mostly in his head) and by the frank, if sometimes inconsistent, way in which he recounts being a star and hobnobbing with his heroes and (even more entertaining) lesser beings.

-On the heels of Autobiography Morrissey also released a concert film called 25 Live, also fittingly titled, as the DVD and Blu-ray celebrates his 25 years as a performer.
-While hardly great, 25 Live is set in the intimate confines of Hollywood High, featuring a crack band and set of songs familiar to even a passing fan.
+On the heels of "Autobiography," Morrissey also released a concert film called "25 Live," also fittingly titled, as the DVD and Blu-ray celebrate his 25 years as a performer.
+While hardly great, "25 Live" is set in the intimate confines of Hollywood High, featuring a crack band and set of songs familiar to even a passing fan.
 Morrissey looks and sounds great, and the rapture of his audience is captured in full effect.